Jahn08/WEB-ARTICLE-LIBRARY/README.md

 The project database is based upon [SQL Server 2012](https://www.microsoft.com/en-US/download/details.aspx?id=29062); later versions of the product are also possible to make use of.

 The database model is built with Entity Framework 6.1.3.
+When a database being created automatically, a user account under which the web application works has to have proper rights for the action on the respective SQL Server (the dbcreator role).
+For instance, if the application registered with the ApplicationPoolIdentity credentials, then such a user should be added to the logins of the SQLServer: for DefaultAppPool the name is *IIS APPPOOL\DefaultAppPool*.

 There are 8 tables altogether:
 * USER stores users' data such as: preferences, email, personal data, etc.